 Clinical Academic Lead: Professor Heather Jarman

-The Clinical Academic Lead is responsible for the work of the Clinical Research Unit.
-This includes supervision of the academic staff working on research projects, and for the day to day operation of the unit in managing and coordinating clinical trials.
+The Clinical Academic Lead is the leadership position within the Clinical Research Group.
+This includes leading the group’s strategy, supervision of the academic staff working on research projects, and for the day to day operation of the unit in managing and coordinating clinical trials.

 Researcher in Residence: